 Another very useful article is staples, which may also be had per pound.
-But bewheel and rack (which is somewhat confused) fore using them, they should be annealed, by putting them in the fire, when there are coals enough to heat them red-hot, and then algone out.
+But beputting them in the fire, when there are coals enough to heat them red-hot, and then algone out.
 This process makes them very tough, and they will seldom break.